 About 11 pm, I looked out at the rivulet and wondered if it looked like it was rising.
 Not wanting to disturb the others, though, I ignored the concern and went to sleep.
 If this were a novel, this would be called foreshadowing.

 I woke up at 7 am on day eleven to the roar of water.
 Lots of water.
-I crawled out of the tent to an unnerving sight: the rivulet was a raging torrent of water, with no way to safely get off the island.
-The main channel of the river was completely frightening at how fast and swollen it had become.
-And the idyllic pool and the small waterfall on the rivulet side were gone, replaced by water levels that had risen nearly two feet, and raging with dangerous currents.
+I crawled out of the tent to an unnerving sight: the rivulet was a raging torrent of water, making it unsafe to try to get off the island.
+The main channel of the river was completely frightening because of how fast and swollen it had become.
+And the idyllic pool and the small waterfall on the rivulet side were gone, replaced by raging currents and water that had risen nearly two feet.

 And our food was on the other side.

 The forecast called for a 40% chance of rain during the day, and then something like a 70% chance of rain later in the evening.
 We spent an hour staring at the water, debating our options, and we ultimately decided just to wait and hope that the water level dropped before it started raining again.

 We huddled in our tents, praying that the rain would hold off long enough for the water level to drop.
 Periodically, we climbed out of the tent, only to be demoralized by the raging waters.
 But all we could do was wait.